Common Types of Warehouse Labels

 Barcode labels are an important part of an efficiently run warehouse, whether the facility is a manufacturing operation, distribution center or third-party logistics fulfillment center.

-“Labels keep a warehouse organized,” said Malcolm Aitken, vice president of sales at ID Label.
+“Labels keep a warehouse organized,” said Scott Bender, vice president of sales at ID Label.
 “They help to track and manage inventory, so warehouse operators know exactly where raw goods, pallet loads, or individual products are located.
 They facilitate timely shipping and receiving.
 And in e-commerce facilities, labels are essential to fulfilling orders correctly, which reduces returns and lowers operational costs.”

 In this post, we’ll look at some of the most common types of labels used in today’s smart warehouses.

 “Labels keep a warehouse organized.
 They help to track and manage inventory, so warehouse operators know exactly where raw goods, pallet loads, or individual products are located.”